lfit/releng-global-jjb/docs/jjb/lf-gradle-jobs.rst

 :Required parameters:
     :build-node:    The node to run build on.
+    :java-version: Version of Java to execute Maven build. (default: openjdk17)
     :jenkins-ssh-credential: Credential to use for SSH.
 (Generally configured in defaults.yaml)

 :Optional parameters: